What Is An Internal Product?

 The specific internal products your organization has depends on the nature of your organization.

-The thing that all of these examples have in common is that they are built or implemented in order to address specific needs that users inside your organization have and that require ongoing understanding and refinement.
+The thing that all of these examples have in common is that they are built or implemented in order to support your organization’s business activities and are not directly sold to customers.

 Why distinguish Internal Products?

-I’ve adopted the term internal product to emphasize the switch to a product approach of maintaining an organization’s IT assets like those listed in the examples above.
+I’ve adopted the term internal product to emphasize the switch to a product approach for maintaining an organization’s IT assets like those listed in the examples above.

 IT systems and applications are typically maintained through the use of projects as defined by the Project Management Institute: